ossd-s25/project-evaluation/espeak_evaluation.md

 Operating system: Mac

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it.)
+No, it is only supported on Linux and Windows.
+I don't think this is supported on Mac.

 How long did the whole process take?
+N/A

 ---